nathsou/yodl/book/src/03_data_types.md

 ## Aggregate Types

-Groud types can be combined to create more complex data structures.
+Ground types can be combined to create more complex data structures.

 ## Vectors